Coronavirus 2019 (COVID-19) Update

 Mahalo nui loa to all our guests who are choosing to postpone rather than cancel their stays with us.
 In these uncertain times, it gives us all something to look forward to.
 We truly appreciate your continued support and look forward to welcoming you all to Hale 'Ohu when the current situation is resolved.

-Guests who booked directly with Hale 'Ohu, can modify their reservation at any time.
+Guests who booked directly with Hale 'Ohu, can modify/update date of stay at any time.
 We will honor your reservation for up to one year from your original arrival date.
-Email us for more information.
+Email us for more information and to re-book your reservation.

-From March 22, the Hawaii Volcanoes National Park is closed until further notice.
+On March 22, the Hawaii Volcanoes National Park closed to visitors.

-From March 25 and extending through April 30, the entire state is under a stay-at-home order due to concerns around the potential spread of COVID-19 throughout the state.
+On March 25, the State of Hawaii issued a stay-at-home order due to concerns around the potential spread of COVID-19 throughout the state.
+This is currently valid until June 30.

-From March 26, the State of Hawaii is instituting a mandatory 14-day quarantine for all incoming visitors.
+On March 26, the State of Hawaii issued a mandatory 14-day quarantine for all incoming visitors.
+This is currently valid until June 30.

-All state parks and Hawaii County beaches are closed to visitors.
+As of May 20, most state parks and Hawaii County beaches are open.

 Stay informed about the COVID-19 virus and view up-to-date information from these agencies: